 In this video clip from the movie Friday Night Lights, the football player gets an MRI on his football injury.
 The doctor is from a rival town of his team, and James does not like the doctor’s prognosis.
+(3:19)

 Has your anger ever felt like this?
 Maybe you feel someone has wronged you when it is not really their fault?
 When someone does something wrong to you, do you ever want to repay them?
 How is this negative?
 How could doing good back to someone who wrongs you actually work out for the best?

-The mother here is a little jealous of her ex-husband’s new wife.
-She is pretty, she has been bonding with her own children, and the new wife’s hip ways make her feel older and unwanted.
 Do you ever get jealous of someone else’s successes?
 What good can possibly come out of feeling jealous?
 Does feeling jealous ever make you feel happy?
 Or do you simply burn with envy inside, wanting to be like someone else when you know in your heart it may not even be possible?

-Change For a Dollar video
+Change For a Dollar video:

 In this video the smallest amount of change is used to spread kindness.
 Sometimes it doesn’t even take money to show that you care for others.
 Brainstorm a list of ideas on how you could brighten someone else’s day then share with the class.
 Put a star by the idea you want to implement this week!